We use cookies to deliver the best possible experience on our website. To learn more, visit our Privacy Policy.

 Programmatic advertising is defined as the use of artificial intelligence and machine learning to buy advertising in real-time rather than through human negotiations and pre-set prices.

-In a simply put, programmatic advertising is a method of automatically purchasing and optimising digital campaigns rather than purchasing directly from publishers.
+Simply put, programmatic advertising is a method of automatically purchasing and optimizing digital campaigns rather than purchasing directly from publishers.

-Machine learning and AI-optimisation are intended to replace human negotiations.
+Machine learning and AI optimization are intended to replace human negotiations.
 The main motive is to enhance both the advertiser’s and the publisher’s efficiency and transparency.

 This is accomplished through real-time auctions, in which ads are purchased at the same time a visitor loads a website.

-Programmatic advertising is available through a variety of digital channels, including display, mobile, video, and social.
+Programmatic ads are available through a variety of digital channels, including display, mobile, video, and social.

 Previously, programmatic campaigns were reserved for larger budgets and media agencies, but the rapid rise of self-service tools (such as Match2One) provides smaller brands with increased access to the technology and allows them to compete with larger brands without having to go through expensive middlemen.